slevithan/awesome-regex/README.md

 - [recheck](https://github.com/makenowjust-labs/recheck) \[[*home*](https://makenowjust-labs.github.io/recheck/)] - JavaScript and Scala library for detecting ReDoS vulnerability.
 Can be used as an ESLint plugin.
 - [vuln-regex-detector](https://github.com/davisjam/vuln-regex-detector) - Perl library for detecting ReDoS vulnerability.

-⚠️ These tools aren't able to find vulnerabilities in all cases and have limitations on supported syntax.
+⚠️ These tools have limitations on supported syntax.

 ## Collections of patterns